PMcca/closest-events/README.md

 # closest-events
 This program will return the k closest events to a randomly generated set of n events.
-Given a coordinate (x,y), the program will return the location, distance to and cheapest ticket price of the k closest events to the give location.
-This particular implementation assumes that the world space is given in integers (not in floating point)
+Given a coordinate (x,y), the program will return the location, distance to and cheapest ticket price of the k closest events to the given location.
+This particular implementation assumes that the world space is given in integers (not in floating point).

 ## Building